kevchen266/Capstone_iTracking/README.md

 ## **Thread Management**

-The application utilizes multithreading to manage different stages concurrently within the WebSocket consumer.
+The application utilizes multithreading to manage different stages concurrently within the WebSocket `consumer`.
 Threads are initiated in the `connect` method of the WebSocket consumer to ensure tasks run in parallel:

 1. **Calibration Thread**:
    Starts multiple workers for prediction tasks: